• artsy scribe

 Smith Gallery, Yale Divinity School

-Collage and multimedia works by CoCo Harris such as Liberating Souls I and II, and Upended Souls (below) were included in this exhibition illuminating the visual discourse on the metamorphosing, early 20th Century Black woman.
+Collage and multimedia works Liberating Souls I, Liberating Souls II, and Upended Souls were included in this exhibition illuminating the visual discourse on the metamorphosing, early 20th Century Black woman.

 "Allegories, Renditions and a Small Nation of Women"